 7. Take a break from electronics.
 Given how attached we are to our phones, this exercise—at least initially—may feel more like five hours than five minutes.
 But turn off anything that has a screen, a cord, or a wifi signal.
 Aside from the constant disruption they cause, many electronic devices emit radiation that can adversely affect your heart rhythm and nervous system.
 You can raise your vibration by unplugging for a while.
 Bonus points if you spend your unplugged time outside in nature.

 8. Go for a power walk.
 Whenever you get your blood pumping, you’re filling your cells with oxygen and raising their vibrational energy—not to mention strengthening your muscles, bones, and heart.
 Don’t have anywhere you can go in just five minutes?
 Briskly walk up around your house, in your house, or up and down the stairs.
-For added benefit, try walking barefoot in your yard, a park, or on a beach.
+For added benefit (weather permitting), try walking barefoot in your yard, a park, or on a beach.

 9. Have a fruit or veggie snack.
 If you think organic, non-GMO fruits and vegetables help raise your vibration by nourishing your body with antioxidant nutrients, you’re right—but that’s only half the story.
 These foods are also rich in fiber, which helps boost the body’s natural ability to detoxify itself.
 Plus, they are grown without toxic synthetic pesticides.
 The more effective your body is at ridding itself of waste, the healthier your cells.